dherslof/time-butler/readme.md

 ### Target
 Displays the amount of registered time compared to a set target.

-In the future, the possibility of setting the target hours for a project, month and week.
-Initial version will have hard coded targets to **40h/week** and **160h/month**.
+The possibility of setting the target hours for a month and week.
+Default targets will set to **40h/week** and **160h/month**.
+Target values can be updated in the configuration file.

 ### Modify
 **to-be-implemented**